-- Please refer to this important Honorlock technical requirements. - Students must have a broadband internet connection. - Students must have a webcam and microphone. - Students must have a mirror if their webcam is integrated. - Students must have a secure, private location to take an exam. - Students will be asked to provide a picture I.D. as part of the exam process. - Honorlock is not compatible with Linux OS, Virtual Machines, tablets, or smartphones. - Honorlock requires that you install the Honorlock Chrome extension into Google Chrome.
+- Please refer to this important Honorlock technical requirements. - Students must have a broadband internet connection. - Students must have a webcam and microphone. - Students must have a secure, private location to take an exam. - Students will be asked to provide a picture I.D. as part of the exam process. - Students will be asked to perform a 360-degree room scan. - Honorlock is not compatible with Linux OS, Virtual Machines, tablets, or smartphones. - Honorlock requires that you install the Honorlock Chrome extension into Google Chrome.

-We will release more details about the proctoring of the exams the week of the first exam, including a practice exam for you to test the technical part, and get familiar with the exact format you will see on exams.
+We will release more details about the proctoring of the exams the week of the first exam, including a practice exam for you to set the technical part, and get familiar with the exact format you will see on exams.